 Actual weather conditions should help you decide how to dress.
 However, it is important that you always wear the appropriate protective clothing and apparel, including an approved helmet, eye protection, boots, gloves, long sleeved shirt and pants.
-Never wear loose clothing such as a scarf that may get entangled in the ATV or on tree branches and shrubs.
-Depending on conditions, antifogging goggles or sun glasses may be required.
-This type of clothing will provide you protection from some of the minor hazards you may encounter en route.
+Never wear loose clothing such as a scarf that may get entangled in the ATV or on tree shrubs and branches.
+Depending on conditions, a fog free visor or protective goggles may be required.
+This type of clothing will provide you protection from some of the minor hazards you may encounter on route.
 Sun glasses should only be worn during the daytime.
 Different colored lenses available for goggles or glasses help you distinguish terrain variations.